SudoMaker/refurbish/README.md

 - **`include`** (`string | string[]`): Glob patterns for files to process.
 Defaults to JSX, TSX, and MDX files.
 - **`exclude`** (`string | string[]`): Glob patterns for files to exclude from processing.
 - **`importSource`** (`string`): The module path to import the HMR setup function from.
 Defaults to `'refui/hmr'`.
+- **`enabled`** (`boolean`): Explicitly enable or disable the plugin.
+If not set, the plugin is active only in development environments and is disabled for production builds.

 ## License